In this guide, we will take you through the step by step procedure to jailbreak iPhone running iOS 5.0.1 without updating the baseband using Redsn0w.

 iPhone Dev team has released Redsn0w 0.9.10b5c to fix some bugs.
 We’ve updated the download links with the latest version of Redsn0w.

 Hope this helped.
-Please don’t forget to let us know how it goes in the comments and drop us a line if you hit any issues and don’t forget to give a donation to pod2G for all his hard work.
+Please don’t forget to let us know how it goes in the comments and drop us a line if you hit any issues.